Market

 Change in nature of Business, if any

-plantation business/trading of teas.
-There has been no change in the nature of business of
+During the year under review, there has been no change in the nature of business of the

 Statement of compliance of applicable Secretarial Standards